 Adobe Rush is the company's newest video editing product, a simplified version of its immensely popular Premier editing software, designed to help bloggers and creators shoot, edit and share videos online as quickly as possible.

-Whether it's video or podcast transcripts, subtitles to include in your YouTube videos, or even foreign subtitles on your content that's starting to attract an international audience, Rev is my go-to destination for fast and high quality services in this world
+Whether it's video or podcast transcriptions, subtitles for your YouTube videos, or even foreign language subtitles for your content that's starting to attract an international audience, Rev is my go-to destination for fast, high-quality services in this world.

-Albacross is a powerful B2B lead generation platform which gives bloggers (and small businesses) the ability to identify and monitor businesses that visit their websites.
-You can also collect useful information about the organizations behind your readers, including size, revenue, industry, location, and even contact information.
+Albacross is a powerful B2B lead generation platform This gives bloggers (and small businesses) the ability to identify and monitor the companies that visit their websites.
+You can also gather valuable information about the organizations behind your readers, including size, revenue, industry, location, and even contact information.

-Having this type of blog visitor data at your disposal will allow you to make much more relevant email marketing campaigns to spread awareness of your blog and build more partnerships.
-Their integration with Zapier gives users access to a wide range of applications to transmit data to, including CRMs, email marketing tools, and more.
+Having this type of blog visitor data at your disposal will allow you to run much more relevant email marketing campaigns to promote your blog and forge more partnerships.
+Their integration with Zapier allows users to access a wide range of applications to which they can transmit data, including CRMs, email marketing tools, and more.

 This new (free) tool from the Prezi team is designed to help you create remote presentations that bring people together.
-At the heart of the product is the ability to appear on camera, right next to your content as you present it via video to your audience, team, or even friends.
+At the heart of the product is the ability to appear on camera, right next to your content, when you present it via video to your audience, your team, or even your friends.

 With the goal of fostering a more meaningful face-to-face connection with teams (and audiences) that are increasingly located around the world, Prezi is a go-to for bloggers and marketers of all persuasions.